Samsung/starfish/docs/Spec.md

 |  [DOCTYPE](https://www.w3.org/TR/html5/syntax.html#the-doctype)  |  | html | The DOCTYPE declaration must be the first tag in your HTML document.
 The lightweight web engine supports HTML5 only.
 Other versions of HTMLs and HTML modes (such as quirks mode) are not supported.|

 ## DOM

+This section describes the complete list of supported DOM interfaces by LWE.
+Please note that only the attributes and methods mentioned explicitly in this section are supported.

 | Interface            | Type   | Name                      | Description |
 |----------------------|--------|---------------------------|-------------|